Heidi Thorne is an author and business speaker with over 25 years of experience in sales, marketing, advertising, and public relations.

 Tale of Two T Shirts: An SEO Case Study

-One of the primary product categories this market looks for is union made T shirts with logos printed on them.
-To help promote that my company carried them, decided to use Google AdWords.
+One of the primary product categories this market looks for is union-made T-shirts with logos printed on them.
+To help promote that my company carried them, I decided to use Google AdWords.

-After adding these terms to my ads, my Google AdWords traffic—and expense—went sky high!
+After adding these terms to my ads, my Google AdWords traffic—and expense—went sky-high!
 Unfortunately, sales did not grow along with traffic.
 Why?
-I sell printed T shirts to unions, associations and businesses.
-People who were typing in terms such as "union T shirts" were consumers looking for a union version of Land's End!
+I sell printed T-shirts to unions, associations, and businesses.
+People who were typing in terms such as "union T-shirts" were consumers looking for a union version of Land's End!
 They were submitting orders for one or two shirts.
-Or quickly visited and bouncing out of my site.
+Or quickly visited and bounced out of my site.
 Ack!
-That is NOT my market.
+That is not my market.

 So then I refined my selected AdWords keywords to terms that included references to printing and logos.
 My traffic plummeted.
 But so did my AdWords expense and the hassle of responding to inappropriate inquiries.